Public Transportation in Switzerland: All You Need to KnowAbout the Swiss Travel Pass

 With your STP, you can also use the world-famous panorama trains of the Grand Train Tour in Switzerland (more on that later on).

-However, there might be a reservation fee for some panorama trains (like the Glacier Express), or a surcharge on some lakes (there is a 5 CHF surcharge for boat tickets on Lake Zurich, and to my knowledge, boat tours on Walensee are not included).
+However, there might be a reservation fee for some panorama trains (like the Glacier Express or the Bernina Express), or a surcharge on some lakes (there is a 5 CHF surcharge for boat tickets on Lake Zurich, and to my knowledge, boat tours on Walensee are not included).

 Other than this, I did not have any extra costs and used my Swiss Travel Pass without any extra fees (and, believe me, I used public transportation extensively during my time in Switzerland).